+The best of what I learned is summed up in what is known as the Five-Part Apology.
 If the weasly “Ifpology” (”I’m sorry if I hurt your feelings!”) popularized in Harry Shearer’s “Le Show”earns a D on the apology scale, then the Five-Part Apology is the way to an A. When thoughtfully and thoroughly performed, the Five Part Apology creates a space where the wronged person can feel fully understood and vindicated, allowing them to let go of the harm and to fully forgive.
 The Five Part Apology also moves you, as the apologizer, through a sequence of steps that are, if not impossible to fake, then really not worth faking.
-When done in order, the steps of the Five Part Apology allow—even make—the apologizer grow in self-awareness, strength, and compassion.
+When done in order, the steps of the Five Part Apology allow—even force—the apologizer to grow in self-awareness, strength, and compassion.
 They are a gift to both the apologizer and the apologizee.

 THE FIVE-PART APOLOGY